cea-hpc/modules/doc/source/module.rst

 * ``super-sticky``: module once loaded cannot be unloaded unless reloaded, module cannot be unloaded even if forced (see `Sticky modules`_ section)

+The :option:`--tag` option helps to apply additional tags to modules.
+It is available on :subcmd:`load`, :subcmd:`load-any`, :subcmd:`switch` and :subcmd:`try-load` sub-commands and on :mfcmd:`always-load`, :mfcmd:`depends-on`, :mfcmd:`module`, :mfcmd:`prereq`, :mfcmd:`prereq-all` and
+:mfcmd:`prereq-any` modulefile commands.
+In case the designated module is already loaded, the additional tags are added to the list of tags already applied to this module.

 Module tags are reported along the module they are associated to on :subcmd:`avail` and :subcmd:`list` sub-command results.
 Tags could be reported
 either: